GaochangWu/DA2N/README.md

 ## Results
 ![Teaser Image](https://github.com/GaochangWu/DA2N/blob/main/imgs/Result1.png) <br>
-Comparison of the results (×16 upsampling) on the LFs from the ICME DSLF dataset [34] <br>
+Comparison of the results (x16 upsampling) on the LFs from the ICME DSLF dataset [34] <br>
 ![Teaser Image](https://github.com/GaochangWu/DA2N/blob/main/imgs/Result2.png) <br>
-Compar ison of the results (×16 upsampling) on the LFs from the MPI Light Field Archive [38] <br>
+Compar ison of the results (x16 upsampling) on the LFs from the MPI Light Field Archive [38] <br>

-## Code
+## Note for Code
-We provide a [demo IPython notebook](https://colab.research.google.com/github/tancik/fourier-feature-networks/blob/master/Demo.ipynb) as a simple reference for the core idea.
-The scripts used to generate the paper plots and tables are located in the [Experiments](https://github.com/tancik/fourier-feature-networks/tree/master/Experiments) directory.
+The code for 3D light field (1D angular and 2D spatial) reconstruction is "main3d.py".
+Recommend using the model with upsampling scale \alpha_s=3 for x8 or x9 reconstruction, and the model with upsampling scale \alpha_s=4 for x16 reconstruction. <br>
+Please cite our paper if it helps, thank you!